Margaret Cousins

-Life
+Early life and education

 Margaret Gillespie, from an Irish Protestant family, was born at Boyle, County Roscommon, and educated locally and in Derry.
 She studied music at the Royal University of Ireland in Dublin, graduating in 1902, and became a teacher.
 As a student she had met the poet and literary critic James Cousins, and she married him in 1903.
 The pair explored socialism, vegetarianism, and psychical research together.

+Activism

 In 1906, after attending a National Conference of Women meeting in Manchester, Cousins joined the Irish branch of the NCW.
 In 1907 she and her husband attended the London Convention of the Theosophical Society, and she made contacts with suffragettes, vegetarians, anti-vivisectionists, and occultists in London.

 Cousins was a vegetarian and was a speaker for the Vegetarian Society in 1907.
 She was also involved with the Irish Vegetarian Society.
 Cousins co-founded the Irish Women's Franchise League with Hanna Sheehy-Skeffington in 1908, serving as its first treasurer.
 In 1910 she was one of six Dublin women attending the Parliament of Women, which attempted to march to the House of Commons to hand a resolution to the Prime Minister.
 After 119 women marching to the House of Commons had been arrested, 50 requiring medical treatment, the women decided to break the windows of the houses of Cabinet Ministers.
 Cousins was arrested and sentenced to a month in Holloway Prison.

 Vacationing with W. B. Yeats in 1912, Cousins and her husband heard Yeats read translations of poems by Rabindranath Tagore.
-In 1913, breaking the windows of Dublin Castle on the reading of the Second Home Rule Bill, Cousins and other suffragists were arrested and sentenced to one month in Tullamore Jail.
+In 1913, breaking the windows of Dublin Castle on the reading of the Second Home Rule Bill, Cousins and other suffragists Mabel Purser, Barbara Hoskins and Meg Connery were arrested and sentenced to one month in Tullamore Jail.
 The women demanded to be treated as political prisoners, and went on hunger strike to achieve release.